Moving Home

 When you leave your home, you must return all the keys to the Civic Centre reception desk no later than midday on the Monday after your tenancy ends.
 You should make sure that you get a signed receipt from us to prove that you have returned the keys.

 If you fail to return the keys, we may have to serve a notice to quit which means that your tenancy would not have ended until the notice expires (usually four weeks later).
 At that point we may have to change the locks.
-You would then be liable for the rent up to that date as well as the costs of replacing the keys and the locks.
-You must leave your home vacant and secure when you leave.
-If you do not, you may have to pay any losses we incur.
+You would then need to pay for the rent up to that date as well as the costs of replacing the keys and the locks.
+You must leave your home empty and secure when you leave.
+If you do not, you may have to pay for any losses.

 If you leave any items behind in one of our properties (after leaving/abandoning or being evicted from your home), unless you have given signed permission for us to dispose of your items we will serve a 7-day TORT Notice.
 If you have not claimed your items during the notice period, we will dispose of them as we think is appropriate and you may be charged for this and any rent loss incurred.